 But there’s gold in those metrics, my friends!
 Gold, I say!
 If you’re too impatient to own up to your mistakes and check the data, then it will slip through your fingers every time.
 If you just bounce from offer to offer when each one fails, like I’m going to cover in a moment, you won’t have the opportunity to make the changes you need to make.

-Bounce rate to high?
+Bounce rate too high?
 Opt for an engaging video instead of those boring bullets.
 Are people staying, but not clicking?
 Maybe your CTA needs to be a little more direct.
 Getting a lot of link clicks, but not a lot of sales?
 You may need to adjust your content to better reflect the merchant’s selling points.

 Those are just a few very vital adjustments that require tracking and analytics.
 I’ll say it a hundred more times if I have to: if you don’t use this, you’re going to fail.
-Just sayin.
+Just saying.

 Bouncing Around Instead of Going Deep

 To take the plunge into affiliate marketing is to enter a world of infinite promise.
 While the prospect of a fairly hands-off, hugely scalable business is a huge motivator for many, it can also drive impatience.